njlg/perl-rethinkdb-docs/contents/rethinkdb/query/index.md

 Splits a string into substrings.
 Splits on whitespace when called with no arguments.
 When called with a separator, splits on that separator.
 When called with a separator and a maximum number of splits, splits on that separator at most `max_splits` times.
-(Can be called with None as the separator if you want to split on whitespace while still specifying `max_splits`.)
+(Can be called with `undef` as the separator if you want to split on whitespace while still specifying `max_splits`.)

-Mimics the behavior of Python's string.split in edge cases, except for splitting on the empty string, which instead produces an array of single-character strings.
+Mimics the behavior of Python's `string.split` in edge cases, except for splitting on the empty string, which instead produces an array of single-character strings.